Supervisor/supervisor/README.txt

   Supervisor allows specialized homogeneous process groups ("event listener pools") to be defined within the configuration file.
 These pools contain processes that are meant to receive and respond to event notifications from supervisor's event system.
-Eee "Supervisor Events" elsewhere in this document for an explanation of how events work and how to implement event listener programs.
+See "Supervisor Events" elsewhere in this document for an explanation of how events work and how to implement event listener programs.